octo-technology/OpenTezos/docs/michelson/instructions.md

 #### CONCAT

 The `CONCAT` instruction concatenates strings.
-It consumes the top element and produces a string (concatenation of the top element and the given string parameter) that is placed on top of the stack.
+It consumes the two top element and produces a string (concatenation of the two top element) that is placed on top of the stack.

+//TODO
 It takes one parameter which can be either a single string or a list of strings.

 ```js